The Muay Thai clinch.

 Being able to show dominance over your opponent by constantly slamming them on their backs is going to score you some majorpoint.
 On top of that, you’ll also be hurting them, tiring them out (from picking themselves up) and demoralizing them… which is a perfect mixture when trying to win a fight.

 The next two videos are two of my favorite Muay Thai clinch sweep techniques that I personally use during my sparring sessions and fights.
 The first one is from my Clinch King video course and is by far my most effective technique when inside the clinch.
 The second video is a clinch drill demonstrated by former WKA champ Chris Romulo of CROM Physical Culture.
 This drill will not only help you sweep your opponent, but also defend certain techniques inside the clinch as well… check em out!

-If you enjoyed these clinch videos and want to continue learning more techniques, sweeps, knees and elbows from the inside position, then make sure to check out my free 3-Part Video Series on the clinch.
-And if that’s not enough for you, then check out my Clinch King video course for a complete breakdown on the inside game.
+If you enjoyed these clinch videos and want to continue learning more techniques, sweeps, knees and elbows from the inside position, then make sure my Clinch King video course for a complete breakdown on the inside game.